Ratchet & Clank: Skrunch

 Skrunch (voiced by Jim Ward) is Captain Qwark's cycloptic monkey sidekick.
 Being a monkey, he loves bananas.
 He's also seen running around the Starship Phoenix's bridge.
 Skrunch joins Clank during some of Clank's missions in Up Your Arsenal to activate out-of-range buttons or distract powerful enemies and is a gunner for Ratchet on Tyrranosis.
 Skrunch also makes an appearance in Size Matters.
 He speaks to Clank twice in the game, first on planet Metalis and again at the end of the game on Quadrona.

 Grimroth Razz

 Exclusive to the re-imaged project, Grimroth Razz (voiced by John Goodman in the film, Travis Willingham in the 2016 game), or Grim for short, is a mechanic from the Polaris Galaxy who became the mentor and legal guardian of Ratchet ever since he found him as an infant.
 He owns a garage on the planet Veldin where he and Ratchet repair ships.

 In the 2016 video game, Grimroth is revealed to have a twin brother named Felton.
 Grimroth states that they don't talk much because Grimroth considers Felton to be a slacker.

+Doctor Nefarious

+Doctor Nefarious (voiced by Armin Shimerman) is the most recurring main antagonist of the series.
+Dr. Nefarious is a robotic mad scientist and supervillain with a deep, distinct hatred for organic lifeforms.
+He is depicted as the arch-nemesis of Captain Qwark and later of the duo Ratchet and Clank.
+Throughout the series, Nefarious is always accompanied by his loyal robotic butler, Lawrence, who often proves to be much more shrewd than his pompous master.
+He has a famous trademark gag of that whenever he loses his temper or is put under extreme stress, Nefarious instantly malfunctions and freezes up, while radio waves of episodes from the fictional soap opera series Lance and Janice are broadcast through his mind, until he is whacked behind the head by Lawrence or someone else.

 Emperor Percival Tachyon

-Tachyon was raised by Lombaxes, but when he discovered that the Lombaxes banned his race from the universe he eventually did the same to them, only Ratchet, Alister Azimuth and Kaden stayed behind.
+Emperor Percival Tachyon (portrayed by Andy Morris) was raised by Lombaxes, but when he discovered that the Lombaxes banned his race from the universe he eventually did the same to them, only Ratchet, Alister Azimuth, Kaden and his wife (these two killed by Tachyon), and apparently also Angela Cross, stayed behind.
+This makes Tachyon a personal enemy of Ratchet's.
+He also created the Space Pirates, at least those featured in Tools of Destruction and Quest for Booty, including Captains Romulus Slag and Angstrom Darkwater and also Rusty Pete.